Oakbrook Center: History

-General Growth Properties acquired a half-interest and management of the mall in 2004, when it acquired The Rouse Company (which had itself acquired its stake the mall in 2002).
-It is currently co-owned by Brookfield Properties and CalPERS.

 Pinstripes opened as a stand-alone location in the mall parking lot in 2012.
 In November 2013, Perry's Steakhouse opened in the former basement level of Neiman Marcus.

-On January 4, 2012, Bloomingdale's announced that it would close its Oakbrook Home store by March of the year.
-Two years later in 2014, that building was split and fully leased out to six smaller tenants: The Container Store on the first level; Lululemon Athletica, Tommy Bahama, Hugo Boss, and Aritzia on the second level; and the first PIRCH store outside of California on the third level.
-PIRCH closed its store on September 30, 2017 as it returned to its original California roots.
+On January 4, 2012, Bloomingdale's announced that it would shutter its Oakbrook Home store by March of the year.
+Two years later in 2014, that structure was reconstructed to feature six inline tenants: The Container Store on the first level; Lululemon Athletica, Tommy Bahama, Hugo Boss, and Aritzia on the second level.

 In August 2014, Le Méridien opened a 172 guest-room hotel in a former Renaissance Hotel, which was originally a Stouffer Hotel.
 This is their first in the state of Illinois.

 On October 13, 2016, AMC Theatres opened a new 12-screen cinema in a remodeled section of the Nordstrom wing; this remodeling also included a new food hall named "The District."

-On June 20, 2017, Sears announced that its Oakbrook Center space would be reconstructed to feature additional stores.
-It shuttered in September 2017 and reopened on October 5, 2018, on the first level of the mall.
-KidZania will be joining the center by 2020.
+On June 20, 2017, Sears announced that its Oakbrook Center outpost would be reconstructed to feature additional stores.
+It shuttered in September 2017 and reopened on October 5, 2018, in a smaller new store format on the first level of the mall.
 Ballard Designs and L.L.
-Bean, opened on November 9, 2018, and the former of which opened during fall 2018.
-Additionally, the Sears Auto Center will be replaced by a fitness center that will open sometime in 2020.
+Bean, opened in the center in Fall 2018.

-On February 26, 2018, it was announced that the Lord & Taylor location at the mall would be closing.
+In February 2018, Lord & Taylor announced they would close their anchor store.

-On April 22, 2019, only seven months after reopening, it was announced that Sears would also shutter on April 28, 2019.
-Puttshack joined on November 3, 2021.
+On April 22, 2019, it was announced Sears would close its reduced anchor store.

+Puttshack opened on November 3, 2021.

-In September 2021, a three-story Restoration Hardware store opened.
-It features a restaurant and winery at the top.
+In September 2021, a three-story Restoration Hardware store opened, featuring a restaurant and winery on its top floor.

+By 2023, after the government lockdown, Oakbrook Center had announced several new additions, among them Joss & Main.

+Shooting

-On December 23, 2021, a shooting was reported at the mall around 5:44pm CST.
+On December 23, 2021, a shooting was reported at the mall at 5:44pm CST.
 The incident was apparently a shootout between two individuals.
-One of the shooters was struck four times, was treated and is in custody; the other escaped capture.
+One of the shooters was struck four times, and was treated and taken into custody; the other shooter escaped capture.
 Three bystanders were struck in the incident.
 All persons involved had non-life-threatening injuries.
 The mall re-opened the following day.